-Note: The system upgrade command reboots the system.
-Some of the important messages immediately following reboot might be lost if you use SSH to access the CLI, as the SSH session will be disconnected during the reboot and service restarts.
+Note: The upgrade process reboots the system.
+Some messages immediately following reboot might be lost if you use SSH to access the CLI, as the SSH session will be disconnected during the reboot and service restarts.
 Using a serial port CLI session is recommended in such cases.